AviaryInc/Mobile-Feather-SDK-for-Android/README.md

 **Uri**

-(intent data) This is the source URI of the image to be used as input by Aviary
+(intent data) This is the source URI of the image to be used as input by Aviary.

 **API_KEY**

 An api key IS REQUIRED to use remote filters.
-Please visit [http://www.aviary.com/android-key](http://www.aviary.com/android-key) for more information on how to obtain your api key and secret
+Please visit [http://www.aviary.com/android-key](http://www.aviary.com/android-key) for more information on how to obtain your api key and secret.

 **output**

-This is the uri of the destination file where Aviary will write the result image
+This is the uri of the destination file where Aviary will write the result image.

 **output-format**

-Format of the output file (jpg or png)
+Format of the output file (jpg or png).

 **output-quality**

-Quality of the output image (required only if output-format is jpeg).
-0 to 100
+Quality of the output image (required only if output-format is jpeg), from 0 to 100.

 **effect-enable-fast-preview**